SMART Global (NASDAQ:SGH) Posts Earnings Results, Beats Expectations By $0.12 EPS

 SMART Global (NASDAQ:SGH – Get Rating) announced its earnings results on Wednesday.
-The company reported $0.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.75 by $0.12, Briefing.com reports.
-SMART Global had a return on equity of 49.59% and a net margin of 1.97%.
-The company had revenue of $462.54 million for the quarter, compared to analyst estimates of $455.02 million.
-During the same period in the prior year, the company posted $0.54 EPS.
-The firm’s quarterly revenue was up 5.7% compared to the same quarter last year.
+The company reported $0.87 EPS for the quarter, beating analysts’ consensus estimates of $0.75 by $0.12, Briefing.com reports.
+SMART Global had a net margin of 1.97% and a return on equity of 49.59%.
+The business had revenue of $462.54 million during the quarter, compared to analysts’ expectations of $455.02 million.
+During the same period in the prior year, the company earned $0.54 earnings per share.
+The business’s revenue was up 5.7% compared to the same quarter last year.
 SMART Global updated its Q4 2022 guidance to $0.55-$0.75 EPS and its Q4 guidance to $0.55-0.75 EPS.

-A number of equities research analysts have recently weighed in on the stock.
-Needham & Company LLC dropped their price objective on shares of SMART Global from $45.00 to $40.00 and set a “buy” rating on the stock in a report on Thursday.
-Rosenblatt Securities dropped their target price on SMART Global from $60.00 to $45.00 and set a “buy” rating on the stock in a research report on Thursday.
-TheStreet downgraded shares of SMART Global from a “b-” rating to a “c+” rating in a report on Tuesday, April 5th.
-Deutsche Bank Aktiengesellschaft reduced their target price on shares of SMART Global from $40.00 to $32.00 and set a “buy” rating for the company in a report on Thursday.
-Finally, Stifel Nicolaus reduced their price objective on SMART Global from $45.00 to $32.00 and set a “buy” rating for the company in a research note on Thursday.
-Six equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, SMART Global currently has a consensus rating of “Buy” and an average target price of $36.00.
+Several research firms recently issued reports on SGH.
+Rosenblatt Securities cut their price target on shares of SMART Global from $60.00 to $45.00 and set a “buy” rating for the company in a report on Thursday.
+Needham & Company LLC cut their price target on shares of SMART Global from $45.00 to $40.00 and set a “buy” rating for the company in a report on Thursday.
+Barclays cut their price target on shares of SMART Global from $30.00 to $22.00 and set an “overweight” rating for the company in a report on Thursday.
+Deutsche Bank Aktiengesellschaft cut their price target on shares of SMART Global from $40.00 to $32.00 and set a “buy” rating for the company in a report on Thursday.
+Finally, TheStreet cut shares of SMART Global from a “b-” rating to a “c+” rating in a report on Tuesday, April 5th.
+Six research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $36.00.

-Large investors have recently bought and sold shares of the stock.
-Dorsey Wright & Associates purchased a new position in SMART Global during the first quarter worth approximately $40,000.
-Steward Partners Investment Advisory LLC increased its holdings in shares of SMART Global by 100.0% during the 1st quarter.
-Steward Partners Investment Advisory LLC now owns 1,800 shares of the company’s stock worth $46,000 after buying an additional 900 shares during the last quarter.
-Captrust Financial Advisors raised its position in shares of SMART Global by 162.9% during the 1st quarter.
-Captrust Financial Advisors now owns 2,003 shares of the company’s stock valued at $52,000 after buying an additional 1,241 shares during the period.
-Meeder Asset Management Inc. grew its position in SMART Global by 284.1% in the first quarter.
-Meeder Asset Management Inc. now owns 2,754 shares of the company’s stock worth $71,000 after acquiring an additional 2,037 shares during the period.
-Finally, Ameritas Investment Partners Inc. increased its stake in SMART Global by 181.8% during the first quarter.
-Ameritas Investment Partners Inc. now owns 3,784 shares of the company’s stock worth $98,000 after acquiring an additional 2,441 shares during the last quarter.
-52.61% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Amalgamated Bank increased its position in shares of SMART Global by 106.7% in the 1st quarter.
+Amalgamated Bank now owns 22,560 shares of the company’s stock worth $583,000 after purchasing an additional 11,648 shares during the last quarter.
+Teachers Retirement System of The State of Kentucky boosted its holdings in shares of SMART Global by 100.0% in the 1st quarter.
+Teachers Retirement System of The State of Kentucky now owns 9,600 shares of the company’s stock valued at $248,000 after buying an additional 4,800 shares during the period.
+Bank of America Corp DE boosted its holdings in shares of SMART Global by 109.9% in the 1st quarter.
+Bank of America Corp DE now owns 107,861 shares of the company’s stock valued at $2,786,000 after buying an additional 56,486 shares during the period.
+Advisory Services Network LLC acquired a new position in shares of SMART Global in the 1st quarter valued at about $202,000.
+Finally, The Manufacturers Life Insurance Company boosted its holdings in shares of SMART Global by 97.9% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 1,062,370 shares of the company’s stock valued at $27,441,000 after buying an additional 525,616 shares during the period.
+52.61% of the stock is owned by institutional investors.

 About SMART Global (Get Rating)